Davidobot/BetterJoy/README.md

   * Swaps the A-B and X-Y buttons to mimick the Xbox layout by button name, rather than physical layout
 * PurgeWhitelist                        *(default: true)*
   * Determines whether or not HidGuardian's process whitelist is purged on start-up
+* UseHIDG                               *(default: true)*
+  * Determines whether or not to use HidGuardian (improves compatibility with other programs, like Steam, when set to "false")
+* ShowAsXInput                          *(default: true)*
+  * Determines whether or not the program will expose detected controllers as Xbox 360 controllers

 # Problems
 __Make sure you installed the drivers!!__